On this page:

 Data Partner (Required*)

-Data Partner selection notice: You’ll be prompted to choose one or more data partners if the plan’s Audience Method is Filter Audience and/or Upload NPI List.
+Data Partner selection notice: You’ll be prompted to choose one or more data partners if the plan’s Audience Method is Filter Audience, Account Based, and/or Upload NPI List.
 If its Audience Method is Existing Audience, the existing audiences you add to the plan will feature the same data partners that you chose when you initially set up those audiences in the Audiences app.
-These selections can’t be altered.
+These selections can’t be altered. |

 Follow these steps to choose which data provider(s) will provide matching data for the plan’s NPI-based audience(s):

-1. Audiences created through the Upload NPI List option will also include Match Rate details, and those created through the Filter Audience option will also include Coverage details.
+Audiences created through the Upload NPI List option will also include Match Rate details, and those created through the Filter Audience option will also include Coverage details.

-2. Refer to Key terms and concepts: Data partner selection for more information on these metrics and how they’re calculated.
+Refer to Key terms and concepts: Data partner selection for more information on these metrics and how they’re calculated.

-2. Select the checkbox(es) next to your preferred data partner(s).
+Select the checkbox(es) next to your preferred data partner(s).

 Location (Optional)

-More on location targeting: Plans created from the HCP Planer tool apply an “OR” relationship to your location targeting settings.
-This means that your campaign will target a user if they’re located in any of the locations you choose, as long as all other campaign targeting criteria are met.
+Note that plans created from the HCP Planner tool apply an “OR” relationship to your location targeting settings.
+This means that your campaign will target a user if they’re located in any of the targeted locations. |

 HCP Planner plans support location targeting within the United States.
 Follow these steps to add location-targeting rules to a plan:

-1. Select the Search Locations field.
+Select the Search Locations field.

-2. Type or browse and select the desired location(s) by State or City.
+Type or browse and select the desired location(s) by State or City.

-1. Filter the results by either of these categories, if desired.
+Filter the results by either of these categories, if desired.

-3. Select the Zip Codes tab to search and select locations by ZIP code, if desired.
+Select the Zip Codes tab to search and select locations by ZIP code, if desired.

-4. Review your selections in the Targeted Locations panel.
+Review your selections in the Targeted Locations panel.

 Device Types (Required)

-Enable the TV device type: You must select both Video and TV Ad-Buying in the Creative Type section to enable the TV option in the Device Type section.
-Refer to Creative Type (Required) for more details.
+Enable the TV device type: You must select both Video and TV Ad-Buying in the Creative Type section to enable the TV option in the Device Types section.
+Refer to Creative Type (Required) for more details. |

 Creative Type (Required)

-Choose one or more creative formats.
 If you plan to run on connected TV (CTV) or over-the-top (OTT) devices, select both the Video tile and TV-Ad Buying toggle.

 Review Creative ad specs and requirements to ensure that the creative(s) you plan to target will match the creative type(s) you select in this plan.